kalpesh2541/Data-analysis-dashboard/README.md

 # Krishna Store Annual Report 2022 – Dashboard Analysis
 ## Project Objective
-The objective of this project was to create an annual sales report for 2022, enabling the Vrinda Store owner to gain a deeper understanding of customer behavior and develop strategies to increase sales in 2023 and 2024.
+The objective of this project was to create an annual sales report for 2022, enabling the Krishna Store owner to gain a deeper understanding of customer behavior and develop strategies to increase sales in 2023 and 2024.
 ## Dataset used
 -<a href="https://github.com/kalpesh2541/Data-analysis-dashboard/blob/main/Krishna%20Store%20Data%20Analysis.xlsx">Dataset</a>